oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuer-signed SD-JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

-This document also describes an optional mechanism for Holder Binding, or the concept of binding an SD-JWT to key material controlled by the Holder.
+This document also specifies an optional mechanism for Holder Binding, or the concept of binding an SD-JWT to key material controlled by the Holder.
 The strength of the Holder Binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.